Local Well-Posedness for the Bartnik Stationary Extension Problem near Schwarzschild Spheres: Introduction

 \subsection{Summary of the Present Work}

-In this paper, we extend the analysis of the Bartnik extension problem beyond time symmetry, establishing the first local well-posedness result for the Bartnik stationary metric extension problem near \emph{every} Schwarzschild sphere.
+In this paper, we extend the analysis of the Bartnik extension problem beyond time symmetry, establishing the first local well-posedness result for the Bartnik stationary metric extension problem near \emph{every} coordinate Schwarzschild sphere in a time-symmetric slice of Schwarzschild spacetime.
+Moreover, by identifying how the Bartnik data transform under Lorentz boosts of the spacetime normal bundle of $\partial M$, we deduce an immediate corollary giving the same local well-posedness for Bartnik data prescribed on any spacelike graph hypersurface $\{t=f(x)\}$ in Schwarzschild with $f|_{\partial M} = 0$.
 Our approach builds on the framework developed in \cite{ahmed} for the static case, adapting it to handle the additional complexities introduced by the twist 1-form that characterizes genuinely stationary solutions.

 The stationary vacuum Einstein equations are significantly more intricate than their static counterpart due to the coupling between the metric $g$, the function $u$, and the 1-form $\theta$ appearing in the spacetime metric: